pankaj2k9/marslabinternal/README.md

 ## Available Scripts

+Please Run This first:

+### `npm install`

 In the project directory, you can run:

-### `npm install`

 ### `npm start`